sgatewood/resume/rendered/resume.md

 #### **Software Engineer II**, Appian Corporation
 (McLean, VA) August 2020 - present
 - Currently work on a SCRUM team that creates and maintains a variety of internal developer tooling and infrastructure.
 - Helped design and implement a modern feature toggles framework for a legacy codebase.
-This project was pretty extensive and incorporated a variety of tooling and services.
+This project was pretty extensive and incorporated a variety of tooling and services, including the creation of standalone services with Kubernetes.
 - Performed numerous spikes, some of which turned into real quarter-long features.
+- Ask me about my cool stateless graphs. :-)
+- Regularly participated in (and sometimes initiated) architectural design discussions.
-- Maintained very high code quality standards since our team's culture was to set good examples for the department.
+- Treasured high code quality standards since our team's culture was to set good examples for the department.

 #### **Software Engineering Intern**, Uber Advanced Technologies Group
 (Pittsburgh, PA) May 2019 - August 2019